PortSwigger/ci-driven-scan-github-action/README.md

 * Links to our learning resources, with remediation advice

 In order to use this action you need an installation of Burp Suite Enterprise Edition.
-You need to create an API user with the External Scan Initiator role and provide the API key to this action.
+You need to create an API user with the CI-driven scan initiator role and provide the API key to this action.
 To learn more, see [Creating API users](https://portswigger.net/burp/documentation/enterprise/api-documentation/create-api-user.html).

-## About decentralized scan containers
+## About CI-driven scans
 * Easily integrate Burp Suite Enterprise Edition with your CI/CD pipeline
 * Run Burp Scanner directly from your CI/CD platform
 * Supports [login details and recorded login sequences](https://portswigger.net/burp/documentation/enterprise/working-with-sites/configure-logins/)

-For full documentation about decentralized scan containers, please see [Integrating decentralized scan containers](https://portswigger.net/burp/documentation/enterprise/integrate-ci-cd-platforms/decentralized-scan-containers/index.html).
+For full documentation about CI-driven scans, please see [Integrating CI-driven scans](https://portswigger.net/burp/documentation/enterprise/integrate-ci-cd-platforms/ci-driven-scans).

 ## Inputs